 Welcome to our community!

-Band 39 - BmpA - Bacterial Membrane Protein "A", specific to Lyme.
+39 kDa - BmpA (Bacterial Membrane Protein "A") - specific to Lyme disease.

-For information on finding a LLMD in your area that would actually treat you with those results & symptoms, you can start a new thread titled something like:"Looking for LLMD/LLND in the _______ area."
+You will need to find a well qualified doctor - one that has been specifically trained to treat these infections properly.
+For information on finding a Lyme Literate Medical Doctor(LLMD) in your area, you can start a new thread titled something like:"Looking for LLMD/LLND in the _______ area."
 Although you will need to enable your email option in your profile in order to receive any recommendations, as we don't allow doctor's names and contact info to be posted on the forum for several reasons.
 You can enable your email option in your profile, under 'edit profile'.
 Be sure to click the submit button to actually save your preference.

 You can email Stephanie at: email@example.com